 So where does that leave us?

-People are spending money on unnecessary banking fees, signing up for loyalty programs that go unused and are missing the everyday spending and saving insights needed to better grow and manage their money.
+People are spending unnecessarily on banking fees, signing up for loyalty programs that go unused, and missing out on the everyday spending and saving insights needed to better grow and manage their money.

 At Neo, we’re solving these problems

-We recognize the challenges that Canadians face, and we improve your relationship with money.
+We recognize the challenges that Canadians face, and we aim to improve your relationship with money.